-Always tip as discreet as possible.
-It may not seem so, but very few are proud about the fact that they need your tips.
+Always tip as discreetly as possible.
+It may not seem so, but very few are proud of the fact that they need your tips.
 On the other hand, few will make you feel guilty about what you gave.
 Remember that a tip is given of your own volition.
-Your pocket, circumstances, outlook towards "outstanding" service and feelings of "charity" all play non-trivial roles.
+Your pocket, circumstances, outlook towards "outstanding" service, and feelings of "charity" all play non-trivial roles.
 Be happy giving, giving generously or not giving.
 Don't let someone tell you what is appropriate - without your consent!

-The rest of article (below), lays out the tips as a menu.
+The rest of the article (below), lays out the tips as a menu.

 Driver taking you to hotel from airport upon arrival: 10 - 30 LE (in Red Sea destinations, Luxor, Aswan or Alexandria you can still be relatively generous with 10-20 LE)

 Luggage man at hotel: 3-5 LE pr. bag both in and out